OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

     Receive a code that validates the user's control of a UID.
 The client calls this API after the user enters a code after the user has called :http:post:`ferlyapi.com/newSignup`.

-    :<json string factor_id: The factor_id returned from newSignup.
+    :<json string factor_id: Required.
+The factor_id returned from newSignup.

-    :<json string code: The code entered by the user.
+    :<json string code: Required.
+The code entered by the user.

     :<json string recaptcha_response:
         Conveys the response provided by the invisible ReCAPTCHA widget.
 This field is required when the platform detects excessive attempts to guess passwords or authentication codes.

-    :<json string attempt_path: The attempt path returned from newSignup.
+    :<json string attempt_path: Required.
+The attempt path returned from newSignup.

-    :<json string secret: The secret returned from newSignup.
+    :<json string secret: Required.
+The secret returned from newSignup.

+        **If successful, the response body will be a JSON object with the following attributes:**
+            ``profile_id``
+                This is the id of a registered profile.
+This field will only have data if the user is already registered and should be logged in instead of completing registration.

+            ``expo_token``
+                This is the registered profile's expo_token.
+It will only have data if profile_id is returned and we have the expo_token on file.
+            ``os``
+                This is the registered profile's os.
+It will only have data if profile_id is returned and we have the os on file.

+        If unsuccessful, the response body is a JSON object with one of the following attributes:
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Login: